Alister Clark Rose Garden

 View Alister Clark Rose Garden in a larger map

 Alister Clark (1864-1949) lived and bred his roses in Bulla.
 He released 122 roses between 1912 and his death.
 Sadly, many of these roses have been lost to cultivation over the years, although some of his famous roses such as Lorriane Lee, Blackboy and Nancy Hayward have always been popular.
 The Alister Clark Memorial Rose Garden currently contains all 67 of the Alister Clark roses currently available including climbing, pillar, polyantha and hybrid tea bush roses.
-The Alister Clark Memorial Rose Garden open day is held in early November each year.
+The Alister Clark Memorial Rose Garden open day is held in October each year.

 Rose Garden Working Bees

-Working bees are held monthly on Saturdays between 10:30am and 2:30pm.
+Working bees are held monthly on Fridays Saturdays between 10:30am and 2:30pm.
 Everyone is welcome - just bring your own gloves, boots, willing hands and some lunch and morning tea to share.
 For further information contact Helen Curtain on 9205 2200.